tekumara/notes/ssh-agent.md

 SSH will offer:

+- all keys in the agent first
 - keys explicitly provided via `-i` or the `IdentityFile` setting in _~/.ssh/config_
-- all keys in the agent

 ## SSH forwarding